jonaskemi/ACIT4420FinalExam/SmartCourier/README.md

 ## Testing

-Run the test suite using pytest:
+Run the test suite using pytest in:

 ```bash
 pytest tests/validation_test.py